 - Hero, the author of Automata, developed the first steam and jet power, and the first to build self powered robots using hydraulics, pneumatics, and mechanics, preceding Leonardo da Vinci.

-The book provides just a glimpse of the ancient scientific world in a beautiful narrative that it’s hard to put down.
+The book provides just a glimpse of the ancient scientific world in a beautiful narrative that it is hard to put down.

 We don’t give people credit for how smart they were 2,000 years ago.
 There were other mechanical devices as well, that we know about because they’ve been referenced in ancient books.
 They even had machines to dispense holy water in temples: you’d put a coin in a box and it would move a series of levers to dole out an amount of water to you, just like a vending machine.
 Kings would commission mechanical novelties because it was considered amazing and clever.
 But the Antikythera Mechanism is singular because no one is aware of anything else that complicated.
 To have actually found it, versus just reading about it — you don’t know if those ancient accounts are exaggerated — that’s what’s amazing.
 It took us 100 years just to analyze how it worked, but over time we’ve found that it’s more and more sophisticated.
 And we don’t know there were 20 of these things, or if this was the only one.

 This discovery has erased all doubts about ancient world’s knowledge and mathematical sophistication.
 But if it were not for many Arabic translations of some of the great works housed in Alexandria’s library, the book notes, our world may never have known about some of its greatest treasures.
-Explaining this, it starts off with the following introduction — as it sets the pace for the rest of the book:
+Explaining this the book starts off with the following introduction — as it sets the pace for the rest of it:

 The book dealers must have taken careful note of this unusual creature.
 Monks swarmed through the city, but their interest in books was invariably limited to medieval Greek religious works..